Welcome to the new edition of my monthly IFS blog.

 When a customer shows interest in this candidate, and it becomes clear you only sent this to them to attract attention, they can, understandably, become frustrated and disappointed – fast.

-Again, it seems to be a reoccurring theme here – I have always found being honest is the best approach.
+Again, it seems to be a recurring theme here – I have always found being honest is the best approach.
 Letting your client down not only potentially damages their project and wastes their time, but it also places a rather large blot on your reputation and your ability to build sustainable working relationships.

 To summarise, with the demand to fill jobs currently higher than ever, recruiters are going to be asked to complete their assignments quicker and without error, and bad habits need to be squashed if you want to be successful.